braz96/skin.mimic/readme.md

 - Converted widgets to use templates so they don't have to reload.
 - Added about/credits screen in skin settings.
 - Redesigned the select dialog.
+- Added an option for wider main menu items.

 ***
 **3.3.1**